bskdany/ChessMagnetRobot/README.md

 <br />
-This was made in three days after christmas while I was sick from covid so it seems to be pretty good ngl
+This was made in three days after christmas while I was sick from covid, not gonna lie it turned out pretty good